olegfomenko/blog/_posts/2024-04-22-edwards-curves.md

 - Calculate challenge $$c = Hash(A)$$.
 - Check that $$rG = A + cK$$.

-Obviously, that using such algorithm we can add the message to the challenge generation and get the signature algorithm.
+Obviously, using such algorithm we can add the message to the challenge generation and get the signature algorithm.
 So, later, using the Ed25519 curve, the EdDSA signature protocol has been presented:

 Alice's flow: